Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Review of Clustered Randomized Trials and Noncompliance

 \subsection{Complier Average Treatment Effect}

-In CRTs with noncompliance, a popular causal estimand is the complier average causal effect (CACE), which is the average effect of actually taking the treatment (i.e. when $D_{ji}$ is set to $1$) versus not taking the treatment (i.e. when $D_{ji}$ is set to $0$) among compliers.
+In CRTs with noncompliance, one causal estimand of interest is the complier average causal effect (CACE), which is the average effect of actually taking the treatment (i.e. when $D_{ji}$ is set to $1$) versus not taking the treatment (i.e. when $D_{ji}$ is set to $0$) among compliers.
 We denote the CACE as $\tau$:

 The parameter $\tau$ is also referred to as a local causal effect because it only describes the causal effect among a subgroup of individuals in the population, specifically the compliers.
-Thus, we can describe the effect of using smartcard payments among those recipient who were monotonically induced to use smartcards when exposed to the intervention.
-Prior literature has shown that under Assumptions \ref{a1}-\ref{a4}, $\tau$ is identified by taking the ratio of the ITT effect $\mu_Y$ with the compliance rate $\mu_D$, i.e. $\mu_Y / \mu_D$ \citep{imbens_identification_1994, angrist_identification_1996}.
+In the smartcard study, $\tau$ is the effect of using smartcard payments among those recipient who were induced to use smartcards when exposed to the intervention.
+Prior literature has shown that under Assumptions \ref{a1}-\ref{a4}, $\tau$ is identified by taking the ratio of the ITT effect $\mu_Y$ with the compliance rate $\mu_D$, i.e. $\mu_Y / \mu_D$ \citep{Imbens:1994, Angrist:1996}.